chrisburnell/chrisburnell.com/_drafts/share-and-back-again.md

 Thick metaphors aside, I’m talking about writing code that speaks

-This post aims to unravel some of the mystery which surrounds *microdata*, *microformats*, *JSON-LD*, *RDFa*, and the like.
+This post aims to unravel some of the mystery which surrounds *microdata*, *microformats*, <abbr title="Linked Data">JSON-LD</abbr>, <abbr title="Resource Description Framework in Attributes">RDFa</abbr>, and the like.

 {% include content/heading.liquid title='What’s the point?' %}

-The whole point of marking up your content with one of the various formats is to make your content grokkable by computers.
+The whole point of marking up your content with one of the various formats is to make your content <dfn title="capable of being understood">grokkable</dfn> by computers.
 By using one of these systems, you can, with relative ease (depending on the solution you choose), make a great portion of your content available for computers to parse and, in a way, understand.

 In the same way that Facebook collects stasuses from your friends' feeds and displays them on the homepage in a unified feed, these data-exposing frameworks can enable you to parse a webpage and break it down into bits that fit into a common vocabulary.